Information on Alcohol Dependence

 The use of alcohol doesn't always lead to alcohol abuse or dependence.
 The line between casual use and misuse leading to abuse or dependence is unknown, as each individual is unique and their response to use will vary.
 The physical, behavioral, and psychological harm from alcohol misuse varies as well, as each person can be impacted differently.

-Alcohol abuse can be excessive or frequently drinking, binge drinking, or continued drinking regardless of any negative consequences.
+Alcohol misuse can be excessive or frequently drinking, binge drinking, or continued drinking regardless of any negative consequences.
 Repeat alcohol misuse impacts the brain and increases the risk of developing alcohol dependence.

-Alcohol dependence is also known as alcoholism.
+Alcohol dependence is also known as alcohol use disorder.
 According to the National Institute on Alcohol Abuse and Alcoholism, excessive alcohol use (toxicity) damages the liver, kidneys, and other organs, including the brain, and is the third leading cause of preventable deaths in the United States.

 Alcohol dependence is characterized by:

 - Drinking to relieve or avoid withdrawal symptoms